tokenika/eosfactory/docs/source/cases/IDE.md

 Although you can use the Factory with a plain bash terminal, we recommend using the VScode: it can add new dimensions to your experience with the Factory.

-Let us assume that you have the VScode installed.
+Let us assume that you have the VScode installed, and -- if it is a Windows installation -- the `Code.exe` is on the system path.
+(The VSCode installer is [promised](https://code.visualstudio.com/docs/setup/windows) to make arrangements.)

 ## Smart contract templates